sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 5. Which is more important to fix "Threat" or "Vulnerability"?

 Threats can be classified as "Inside Intruder", "Natural Disasters", etc whereas Vulnerabilities can be classified as weaknesses such as "SQLi", "XSS", "CSRF", "Non Availability of Bunkers for protection against natural disasters", etc. A Threat **must** make use a Vulnerability to exploit or create damage to the data.
 So it is important to fix vulnerabilities first than to focus on threats.
 Sometimes this can also be counter-intuitive, an insider working for an organization may pass vital information (eg: admin credentials) to an outside intruder.
 The outsider can directly login to the application with the credentials and can cause damage to the data (in this case, the outsider did not make use of any vulnerability to exploit the application).
-<br>Hence, there is no prefect answer that can be provided to the above question.
+<br>Hence, there is no perfect answer that can be provided to the above question.

 ### 6. How do you stop Brute-Force Attacks?